 Recording a Complaint against the Mayor and/or any Deputy Mayor for Policing and Crime

 A decision on whether or not to record a complaint will be based upon compliance with the Regulations issued under the Act.
-PCP Officers have delegated responsibility for making that decision.
+Panel Officers have delegated responsibility for making that decision.

-If a complaint is recorded, PCP Officers will notify the complainant and the Mayor and/or any Deputy Mayor for Policing and Crime within 10 working days of the complaint being received.
+If a complaint is recorded, Panel Officers will notify the complainant and the Mayor and/or any Deputy Mayor for Policing and Crime within 10 working days of the complaint being received.

-PCP Officers will also notify the Mayor and/or any Deputy Mayor for Policing and Crime in writing that a complaint against them has been recorded.
+Panel Officers will also notify the Mayor and/or any Deputy Mayor for Policing and Crime in writing that a complaint against them has been recorded.

 Non-recording of a Complaint against the Mayor and/or any Deputy Mayor for Policing and Crime